meruguvikram/PROJECTS-AWS-TERRAFORM/car_rental_dynamic_web_app_terraform_modules/README.md

 ## Create a Dockerfile

-Create a new repository on GitHub and call it “docker-projects”
+Create a new repository on GitHub and call it “rentzone-dockerfile”

 Open the repository docker-projects in VS Code